 Reason 3: The Virgin Atlantic credit cards also have the option of an upgrade voucher

-If you don’t want to take the 2-4-1 voucher from the Virgin Atlantic credit cards, you can get a voucher to upgrade Economy redemptions to Premium for no extra miles.
+If you don’t want to take the 2-4-1 voucher from the Virgin Atlantic credit cards, you can get a voucher to upgrade Economy redemptions to Premium for no extra points.

 This is a very useful benefit for the solo traveller, who has no use for a 2-4-1 voucher from either BA or Virgin.